The 5 ‘Jewels’ of Mandopop: China’s Joker Xue is the newly minted gem

-SINGAPORE – Whenever one of these male singers announces a concert in Singapore, be prepared for some frenzied ticket-grabbing.
+SINGAPORE – Whenever one of these singers announces a concert in Singapore, be prepared for some frenzied ticket-grabbing.

-Before sales open, fans would have secured spots in the online virtual queue.
-At SingPost outlets, there would be snaking lines of ardent supporters, some of whom had camped overnight.
+Before sales open, fans will have secured spots in the online queue.
+At SingPost outlets, there will be snaking lines of ardent supporters, some of whom have camped overnight.
 Trying to call the ticketing hotline?
 Good luck getting through.

 After all, Taiwan’s Jay Chou, Singapore’s JJ Lin, Hong Kong’s Jacky Cheung and Hong Kong-born Jackson Wang are known to sell out their stadium shows here, be it at the National Stadium or Singapore Indoor Stadium, and sometimes within a couple of hours.